Electrical resistivity and conductivity: Plasma

 (∇ is the vector gradient operator; see nabla symbol and gradient for more information.)

 It is possible to produce a plasma that is not quasineutral.
 An electron beam, for example, has only negative charges.
 The density of a non-neutral plasma must generally be very low, or it must be very small.
 Otherwise, the repulsive electrostatic force dissipates it.

 In astrophysical plasmas, Debye screening prevents electric fields from directly affecting the plasma over large distances, i.e., greater than the Debye length.
 However, the existence of charged particles causes the plasma to generate, and be affected by, magnetic fields.
-This can and does cause extremely complex behavior, such as the generation of plasma double layers, an object that separates charge over a few tens of Debye lengths.
+This can and does cause extremely complex behaviour, such as the generation of plasma double layers, an object that separates charge over a few tens of Debye lengths.
 The dynamics of plasmas interacting with external and self-generated magnetic fields are studied in the academic discipline of magnetohydrodynamics.

 Plasma is often called the fourth state of matter after solid, liquids and gases.
 It is distinct from these and other lower-energy states of matter.
 Although it is closely related to the gas phase in that it also has no definite form or volume, it differs in a number of ways, including the following: